Reverse proxy

 #...and so on for other endpoints

-After a few hard-reloads, Ente Photos web app should be up on https://ente.myente.xyz.
-You can check out the documentation for any other reverse proxy tool (like nginx) you want to use.
+After a hard-reload, the Ente Photos web app should be up on https://ente.myente.xyz.